NoxUltima/eliph/docs.md

 ### Loops and Comprehensions

-There are three basic forms of for loop.
-One that iterates through a range of numbers, one that iterates through items in a list, and one that iterates through keys and values of an object.
+There are three basic forms of `for` loop.
+One that iterates through a range of numbers, one that iterates through items and indexes in a list, and one that iterates through keys and values of an object.

 We will first examine the for loop that iterates through a range of numbers.
 It has the structure of: `for (var|let|const) (VAR) in (RANGE) (when|lest COND)` - (almost everything is optional).
 By default, `VAR` is implicitly declared `let`.